JimChr-R4GN4R/CTFlearn-Writeups/Programming/Is it the Flag? (JAVA) (90 points)/README.md

     return ((h + 0x80000000) & 0xFFFFFFFF) - 0x80000000
 ```

-Next we will add our `text` and will split it into 6 parts and then we will set our `final_text` variable:
+Next we will add our `text` and will split it into 6 parts,

+then we will set our `final_text` variable

+and at last we will add our `target` value:

 ```
 text = "0GHZXY"
 target = 1471587914

 final_text = ""

+target = 1471587914
 ```